+Characteristic: striving

-- Characteristic: striving - Function: to fortify - Manifestation: indefatigability, an occasion for the arousing of energy - Proximate cause: a sense of spiritual urgency
+Function: to fortify

+Manifestation: indefatigability, an occasion for the arousing of energy

+Proximate cause: a sense of spiritual urgency13

-The bodhisatta considered the viriya-pāramī as follows: "Only a person who, with great effort, reaches full enlightenment is then able to help others to be free from the endless swirling of saṃsāra."
+The bodhisatta considered the viriya-pāramī as follows: "Only a person who, with great effort, reaches full enlightenment, is then able to help others to be free from the endless swirling of samsāra."

 The effort of the bodhisatta is like a lion king hunting for a rabbit or an elephant.
 He will not use less effort because a rabbit is a small animal, nor will he use maximum effort because an elephant is large.
-Whatever task the bodhisatta undertakes, he undertakes each and all of them in the same way.
+Whatever task the bodhisatta undertakes, he undertakes each and every one of them in the same way.